 This website serves three broad goals.
 First, it provides a space for sharing research findings generated by this project.
-Second, plans are afoot to host an international conference on March 26-28, 2014 at IGIDR, Mumbai to bring together researchers working on different aspects of the impact of the MGNREGA.
-The website hosts a a conference webpage which will be used to disseminate the proceedings of the conference.
+Second, as part of the project, IGIDR hosted an international conference on March 26-28, 2014 at IGIDR, Mumbai to bring together researchers working on different aspects of the impact of the MGNREGA.
+The website hosts a conference webpage which provides information on the conference and video links to the proceedings.
 Third, the website serves as a resource centre that enables visitors to access relevant material on the MGNREGA available elsewhere along with photo essays and field notes contributed by guest researchers and activists.

 The sessions for the day will include presentations on theorizing employment guarantee, targeting, implementation and accountability in the MGNREGA.
 Two afternoon sessions will devote attention to impacts on participants on dimensions such as incomes, expenditure, assets and financial inclusion and also to those pertaining to migration, education, nutrition and gender.